Your Ultimate Guide to Isabela Island

 8. Go to Flamingo pond

 West of Puerto Villamil – a little further on from the Tortoise Breeding Centre – you’ll stumble across a series of saltwater and brackish lagoons which support all sorts of seabirds and other wildlife.
-Of note, the flamingos here are found in large numbers and make up the largest concentration in the Galapagos Islands.
-Witness these beautiful pink birds in their natural habitat, in contrast to the deep blue colours of the lake.
+Full of crustaceans and mineral salts, this series of lagoons supports all kinds of wildlife, particularly birds.
+Of note, visitors are able to spot flamingos here, which at certain times of year (and depending on the season and the tides) are visible in large numbers.
+Isabela Island is actually home to the largest concentration in the Galapagos Islands.

 9. Float across the water on a kayak